aws-samples/amazon-lookout-for-metrics-samples/README.md

 1. Cost Calculator - [next_steps/cost_calculator/](next_steps/cost_calculator/) folder contains a Jupyter Notebook that can guide you through estimating the costs of running your workload.
 1. Kinesis Data Stream connector for Lookout for Metrics - [next_steps/kinesis_stream_connector/](next_steps/kinesis_stream_connector/) contains a deployable framework for mapping a Kinesis Data Stream into S3, as well as the automation to build and activate a live detector from it.

+## Workshops

+**Available Now:**

+1. RI2021 - [workshops/RI2021/](workshops/RI2021/) contains a CloudFormation template taht will deploy a full demo pipeline with Amazon Lookout for Metrics showcasing backtesting results and how to orchestrate ML Ops with Step Functions.
+Also instructions provided to support visualizing results with Quicksight.

 **Coming Soon:**

 1. More examples with real world datasets.